astropy/pyvo/docs/pyvo/data_discovery.rst

 * you get back a list of items that match your constraints which you can iterate through,
 * catchable exceptions will be thrown if anything goes wrong,
-* each returned record will have properties that describe that item, and
+* each returned record will have properties holding metadata that describe that item, and
 * when searching for a dataset, the record will include a URL for downloading the dataset.